 - Must be a citizen of the United States

-- Must be 21 years of age or older at the time of entrance
+- Must be 21 years of age or older at the time of certification as a Special Function Officer

 - Have evidence of a high school diploma, GED, or recognized equivalent